Aashishsharma/Learnings/React/hooks/hooks.md

 }
 export default Counter
 ```

 If we don't use useMemo -
 If we click on counter One - UI update slowly
 If we click on counter Two - UI still updates slowly (which we don't want)

 If we use useMemo -
 If we click on counter One - UI update slowly
 If we click on counter Two - UI updates fast as expected

 **Explaination if we don't use useMemo**

 1. If you click on Counter Two - state is updates
 2. State update will cause - component re-render
 3. Componet re-render - new isEven function created which is called in the render method in the span tag, hence it cause slowness
 4. If we use useMemo, the return value of the isEven function is cached and the function will only run if the counter one state is changed

 ### 4. useCallback()

 Returns a memoized callback.
 This is useful when passing callbacks functions to optimized child components that rely on reference equality to prevent unnecessary renders.

-***Component re-renders steps**
-1. First all the hooks / functions are run
-2. then the render method is called

-See below code
 ```javascript
 function ParentComponent() {
   const [age, setAge] = useState(25)